ansys/pymechanical/doc/source/contributing.rst

 `PyMechanical Documentation <https://mechanical.docs.pyansys.com>`_.

 Documentation for the latest development version, which tracks the ``main`` branch, is hosted at `Development PyMechanical Documentation <https://dev.mechanical.docs.pyansys.com/>`_.
 This version is automatically kept up to date via GitHub actions.

 Test PyMechanical
 -----------------
-If you do not have Mechanical installed locally but still want to run PyMechanical unit testing, you must set up the following environment variables.
+If you do not have a licensed copy of Mechanical installed locally but still want to run PyMechanical unit tests, you must set up environment variables.

-In Windows, use:
+**On Windows**

 .. code::